 Enjoying an outdoor lifestyle can be healthy if you balance the good and bad effects of sun exposure and enjoy sun exposure safely.
 This means following all the recommendations named above.
 So go ahead and enjoy the sunshine when the sun is not too strong.
 Enjoy short periods in the sun, rather than spending a long time exposed to it, especially during the hotter months and at mid-day.
 If you must be outdoors during the middle of the day, use protection, such as sunscreen, protective garments, and shade.
 If you want a suntan, consider a sunless tanning cream.

 Garcia Facial Plastic Surgery is the leading facial plastic surgery center on the First Coast.
-As a double board-certified facial plastic and reconstructive surgeon, specializing solely in cosmetic facial procedures, Dr. Phillip Garcia provides his North Florida patients with exceptional skills and results that last.
-For more information on skin cancer prevention or to schedule a consultation at one of our five convenient locations in Jacksonville (Town Center), Avondale, Julington Creek, Fleming Island or Palm Coast, please contact us today.
+As a double board-certified facial plastic and reconstructive surgeon, specializing solely in cosmetic facial procedures, Dr. Phillip Garcia provides residents of Jacksonville, Ponte Vedra Beach, Orange Park, Lakeside and nearby areas with exceptional skills and results that last.
+For more information on skin cancer prevention or to schedule a consultation at our convenient location in Jacksonville (Town Center), please contact us today.